particle-iot/docs/src/content/guide/getting-started/examples.md

 Now you can turn your LED on and off and see the values at A0 change based on the photoresistor!

-<div style="display: none;" id="publish-and-the-dashboard" data-firmware-example-url="https://docs.particle.io/guide/getting-started/examples/photon/#make-a-motion-detector-publish-and-the-dashboard" data-firmware-example-title="Publish" data-firmware-example-description="Publish and the Dashboard"></div>
+<div style="display: none;" id="publish-and-the-dashboard" data-firmware-example-url="https://docs.particle.io/guide/getting-started/examples/photon/#make-a-motion-detector-publish-and-the-console" data-firmware-example-title="Publish" data-firmware-example-description="Publish and the Console"></div>

-## Make a Motion Detector: Publish and the Dashboard
+## Make a Motion Detector: Publish and the Console

 ### Intro